hashicorp-services/tfm/site/docs/index.md

 ### Config File

 A HCL file with the following as the minimum located at `/home/user/.tfm.hcl` or specified by `--config config_file`.
 You can also run `tfm generate config` to create a tempalte config file for use.

+> [!NOTE]
+> Use the `tfm generate config` command to generate a sample configuration for quick editing.

 ```terraform
 src_tfe_hostname="tf.local.com"